IPA.CONF(5) IPA.CONF(5)

 this parameter at 00:00, 00:05, 00:10 and so on.

-in ipa(8).
-Parameters update_time and append_time can cause more such
+parameters update_time and append_time can cause more such errors.
+For

-errors.
-For example, if you call ntpdate(8) very often and the value of
+example, if you synchronize time very often and the value of the

-the update_time parameter is nearly equal to the time interval of ntp-
+update_time parameter is nearly equal to the time interval of time syn-

-date(8) invocations, then you can receive a lot of warning messages
+chronization, then you can receive a lot of such warning messages.

 sensitive_time = <time>;